Spring 2021 Plans

 - Uplift issues you care about.
 Sign an online petition.
 Use social media to talk about something you’re passionate about.
 Call or email your representatives to let them know what you care about.

 - Donate money or supplies.
 Here are three ideas: a) check out the United Way of the New River Valley’s list of nonprofit needs in the NRV region; b) consider making a donation to Virginia Tech’s student emergency fund.
 The fund is designed to help out Hokies who are experiencing things like food or housing issues; c) is there a nonprofit in your community that you care about?
-Whether they are directly addressing the crisis or not, they could always use support!
+Whether they are directly addressing the crisis or not, many have the need for some type of support!

-While many of your partnerships and your students’ projects haven’t been fully actualized yet, it is still possible to have a successful semester with your community partner.
+While the format of your partnerships and your students’ projects may need to change, it is still possible to have a successful semester with your community partner.
 By moving away from transactional thinking regarding these projects, and moving towards more of a relationship, you and your partners can begin to reconsider this fall's work, and also plan for future semesters’ opportunities.
 Head to this page for more resources.

 Questions about community-based learning courses can be directed to Catherine Cotrupi, Assistant Director for Campus and Community Engagement, at email@example.com or 540-231-9186.

-if you have any questions or concerns about your co-curricular program, please contact Meghan Weyrens Kuhn, interim director, at firstname.lastname@example.org or 540-231-1356.
+if you have any questions or concerns about your co-curricular program, please contact Meghan Weyrens Kuhn, VT Engage director, at firstname.lastname@example.org or 540-231-1356.
 Additionally, Global Education compiled a list of frequently asked questions related to travel during this crisis that may be useful.